particle-iot/docs/src/content/tools/developer-tools/device-inspect.md

 the data.
 This can be used to determine if the device went into safe mode because of a missing dependency.

 {{> device-inspect-json}}

+## Module version helper tool

+You can use the [module version helper tool](/tools/developer-tools/module-version/) to examine the dependencies and compare between differenet versions of Device OS.